bhk/rio/concepts.md

 This goes beyond implementation choice; the language definition does not depend on a notion of "compile-time".
-Rio does not distinguish [top-level code](#top-level-code), and its provides no "compile-time" primitives, like `#ifdef` instead of `if`, since values that never change (e.g. size of a number) will be erased during [partial evaluation](#partial-evaluation).
+Rio does not distinguish [top-level code](#top-level-code), and it provides no "compile-time" primitives, like `#ifdef` as an alternative to `if`, since values that never change (e.g. size of a number) will be erased during [partial evaluation](#partial-evaluation).

 ## Top-Level Code

 Some languages distinguish "top-level" code from code that occurs within a function body.
 This complicates the mental model of the language.
-In languages without this distinction, top-level code is nothing special; it's the same kind of code as a function body.

 For example, in C or Rust, the expressions that are valid in top-level -- e.g. on the RHS of a global variable definition -- are a subset of the expressions valid within a function.
 This means that when complex initialization is required, it must be done (using mutation) at "run-time", introducing the problem of ensuring the initialization is done before the variable is referenced.
-Also, there is a different set of visibility rules for functions and variables defined at the top level than for variables defined within a function body.
+Also, there are different visibility rules for functions and variables defined at the top level than for variables defined within a function body.
 In Rust, this means that the programmer cannot rely on type inference for globals, and must explicitly declare types.

 In Lua, JS, and Python, top-level code is function body code.
 Compilation is just an optimization that does not complicate the language.